SSCHAcode/python-sscha/UserGuide/faq.rst

     Usual values are between 10 GPa and 100 GPa for a system at ambient conditions.
 Diamond has a bulk modulus of about 500 GPa.
 High-pressure hydrates have a bulk modulus of around 300 GPa as well.

-    If you have no idea on the bulk modulus, you can easily compute them by doing two static *ab initio* calculations at very close volumes (by varying the cell size), and then computing the differences between the pressure:
+    If you have no idea on the magnitue of the bulk modulus of your system, you can compute it by doing two static *ab initio* calculations at very close volumes (by varying the cell size), and then computing the differences between the pressure:

     .. math::

        B = - \Omega \frac{dP}{d\Omega}

-    where :math:`\Omega` is the unit-cell volume and :math:`P` is the pressure (in GPa).
+    where :math:`B` is the bulk modulus, :math:`\Omega` is the unit-cell volume and :math:`P` is the pressure (in GPa).

 The code stops saying it has found imaginary frequencies, how do I fix it?